-This is the time of year to ask, can goats eat Christmas trees?
+Can goats eat Christmas trees?
+This is a popular question during the later part of December.
 Many of us will have spent hard earned dollars, purchasing a fresh cut tree from a local tree lot.
 After the tinsel and ornaments have been removed, using the tree as a food option in the barnyard can add value to the money spent on a fresh cut tree.
 So can goats eat Christmas trees?
 What about sheep, cattle, and even the chickens?
 The genus Pine contains a lot of plants, some not even true pines.
 Yew is not in the genus of Pinus, (its actually a member of the Taxus genus).
 Yew is often confused with pine but can cause toxicity and illness in most animals.

 Many of the popular varieties selected as Christmas trees can be used as a food supplement in limited quantities.
 The White pine, and Scotch pine are common along with the Fraser Fir, Douglas Fir and the Blue Spruce.
 With any edible, I never recommend over feeding.
 Illness can result just from the upset in the diet routine.
 Stick with the old adage of everything in moderation.

 Can Goats Eat Christmas Trees and Receive Health Benefits?